 Why do I shoot?

 So I decided to start seeing the world through a different eye, the 3rd eye, which is a cheap camera.
-While many buy cameras to show off their gear and participate in the arms race that is buying accessories, with hopes of showing off to people and pretending their work is so good because of the expensive gear, I look at the output of these folks and don't always see the fruits of their labor.
+While many buy cameras to show off their gear and participate in the arms race that is buying accessories, with hopes of showing off to people and pretending their work is so good only because they used expensive gear, I look at the output of these folks and don't always see the fruit of their labor.
+Ok, your photo is super sharp but wtf is it?
 I also know too many with these expensive cameras, and they don't use them but once or twice a year, if lucky.
-I aim to not be like any of this lot, and I surely am not going to go broke trying to play around with cameras I'll never use.
+I aim to not be like any of this lot, and I surely am not going to go broke trying to play around with expensive cameras I'll never use.
 My work sucks?
 Sure, but it sucks MY WAY and with inexpensive gear!

 Another reason I practice photography is that the camera is a method used to achieve relaxation, and can induce a sense of calm parallel to that of meditation.
 As a practitioner of Transcendental Meditation, I know about thoughts that bubble to the top of the mind and can derail your progress, and I sought to make photography a constant, automatic jolt of energy and relaxation for myself.
 When you're out and about, shooting, there are no troubles bothering you, there are no other thoughts coming to mind which take you out of this form of meditation.
+I've almost died multiple times while taking some of these pics, though, from almost drowning in bodies of water in pitch black conditions to almost being run over by CSX trains in 2 directions at once.
 I'm in a zone where neither time, nor breaths of annoying people exist, unless they're the subject of a particular scene I want to capture and convey.
 Coming from an incredibly rude city, where everything is fast-paced, inconsiderate, noisy, and every 1 bedroom apartment has at least 4 people living in it, it's important to find a creative outlet which removes you from an anxiety-producing background.
 I seek to show people that they can achieve this through photography.
 The ability to create something other than a mess of unwanted babies, is liberating.

 When I shoot, I'm not trying to show off technique, or camera gear, I'm trying to get people to want to get up off of their humps and go practice photography as a form of expression and release.
 When someone looks at my brand of photography, they're not happy because of the use of over-saturation of colors, they actually want to go the place I shot, or they have a lot of curiosity about the subjects.
 Maybe you will become inspired too.